tianocore/edk2/edk2/Tools/gcc/README.txt

 CYGWIN Notes

-You must have the directory mounted as binary, or the build will not succeed.
-In the example below, /workspace is mounted as binary.
+You should setup cygwin to use binmode on all mounts.
+When you initially install cygwin it gives you the choice of Unix file mode (recommended) or DOS file mode.
+Unix mode will cause all the cygwin directories to be mounted in binmode, while DOS will mount the dirs in textmode.
+Here is an example of a cygwin install where the dirs are (properly) mounted in binmode.

-C:\cygwin\bin on /usr/bin type user (textmode)
+C:\cygwin\bin on /usr/bin type user (binmode)
-C:\cygwin\lib on /usr/lib type user (textmode)
+C:\cygwin\lib on /usr/lib type user (binmode)
-c:\workspace on /workspace type system (binmode) C:\cygwin on / type user (textmode)
+c:\workspace on /workspace type system (binmode) C:\cygwin on / type user (binmode)

-c: on /cygdrive/c type user (textmode,noumount)
-n: on /cygdrive/n type user (textmode,noumount)
+If you use textmode, it is likely that the build will fail in a way that is hard to debug.

+Cygwin is pretty slow, so it is not recommended for large builds.